alhappler/alh_calendar/README.md

 - [Parameters](#parameters)

 ## Introduction
-This package `alh_calendar` is inspired by ([Link](https://pub.dev/packages/flutter_neat_and_clean_calendar)) the `flutter_neat_and_clean_calendar`
-and build from scratch.
+This package `alh_calendar` is inspired by `flutter_neat_and_clean_calendar`([Link](https://pub.dev/packages/flutter_neat_and_clean_calendar)) and build from scratch.

 With this package you are able to:
 - create your own CalendarHeader
 - create your own TableRow which shows the days of week
 - create your own TableCell which each represents a day
 - create navigate threw the months via buttons or swipe
 - show the dates of previous month and next month
 - define a maximum and minimum month
 - define a maximum and minimum day
 - usefull callBacks
 - Tests for the whole written code on `Dart`

 ## Usage